 If you continue to have problems with latch, don’t stress.
-Make sure to contact a lactation consultant (there’s likely one at your local hospital) or your local La Leche League leader, and they can give you detailed help based on your specific situation.
+Make sure to contact a certified lactation consultant (there’s likely one at your local hospital) or your local La Leche League leader, and they can give you detailed help based on your specific situation.

 How will I know when my milk comes in?

 Your milk should come in within 2-5 days.
 You’ll know when it comes in because your breasts will feel and look much different.
 They’ll gain a cup size or two within a matter of days, kind of like what probably happened to you halfway through your pregnancy, but even more drastic (if you can even believe that’s possible!).
 They might be sore from all that extra milk volume for several days.

 After this, there is more fat and water in your milk, and it looks more like the milk that you’re familiar with from the grocery store.
 Now that there’s a lot more milk going into your baby at a time, her diaper output will change.
 The rule after your milk comes in is that your baby should produce 3-4 mustard yellow, seedy looking stools each day and 5-6 wet diapers each day.

 There’s a few other clues you can use after this to know whether your baby is getting milk AFTER your milk has come in.
 When your baby nurses, if you listen carefully you’ll hear her swallowing.
 It’ll sound sort of like keh.
 And although your breasts might feel really firm before you nurse, they should soften some after a feeding.